DrDanicka/trading_strategy_tester/docs/llm/how_to_write_prompt.md

 to 0.01 percent.
 ```

+## Workflow

+The expected workflow for generating trading strategies with an LLM is as follows:

+1. **Choose a model**
+   Use any LLM to generate strategy prompts, but we **recommend using Llama 3.2**.
+   This is the fine-tuned model that generates **all parameters in a single step**.
+   It is both fast and produces good results.

+2. **Generate the initial strategy**
+   Start by writing a clear prompt using the guidelines above.
+   Llama 3.2 will generate a complete draft of the strategy including both mandatory and optional fields.

+3. **Review the result in the "Generated" tab**
+   Once the strategy is generated, inspect the output in the *Generated* tab.
+   This tab shows the parsed structure of the strategy that is simulated and validated.

+4. **Decide on next steps**
+    - If the generated strategy looks good and matches your expectations, you can proceed directly.
+    - If the strategy is not fully aligned with your intent, you can **manually edit** the parameters resubmit as `Strategy object` in LLM selection.

+## Performance note

+Generating strategies using LLMs can be time-consuming, especially when running models locally.
+On an Apple M3 Pro chip, a single query to the 3B model takes approximately **15 seconds**.
+On older GPUs like the NVIDIA 1070, the runtime is similar.
+However, on machines **without a dedicated GPU**, a single call to the 3B model can take up to **1 minute** or more.

+In the case of the approach that generates strategy fields individually, **up to 12 models may run in parallel** (one per field).
+This means that on non-GPU systems, total generation time can stretch to **several minutes**.
+On systems with a capable GPU, this multi-model parallelism usually completes in **around one minute**.

+Keep this in mind when choosing between full-strategy generation and per-field generation workflows.

 ## Important note at the end

 It is highly recommended to work with the documentation of a [`Strategy`](../dev/modules/strategy.md) object to know what parameters are available for each condition and how to use them.
 You can also check the [TradingSeries](../dev/modules/trading_series.md) documentation to see what parameters are available for each indicator.
 The model will understand the prompt better if you specify the parameters in the prompt.